isomerpages/nlb-nrm/blog/book-reviews/_posts/2019-02-08-the-man-behind the-theory-of-evolution.md

 ---
 layout: post
-title:  The Man Behind the Theory of Evolution
+title:The Man Behind the Theory of Evolution
 permalink: /blog/book-reviews/evolution/
 ---